How To Make Your Website Accessible To All Users: Complete WCAG Compliance Guide 2026

 Decorative Image Alt Text: alt=”” (empty for purely decorative border image)

-Context: Ornamental border that doesn’t convey information
+Context: Ornamental border that doesn’t convey information—screen readers should skip it entirely

 Complex Image Approach: “Bar chart showing 2023 sales by quarter with Q1: $1.2M, Q2: $1.5M, Q3: $1.8M, Q4: $2.1M.
 Detailed description available on sales data page.”

-Context: Financial report with detailed chart
+Context: Financial report with detailed chart—provides summary with link to full data

 Enhancing Form Accessibility: Inclusive Data Collection